bear-rsg/4m-association/content/articles/bulletin/2010/February/February10-Bulletin.md

 title: February'10 Bulletin
-date: 2021-03-31
+date: 2010-02-02
+category: bulletin
+tags: bulletin

 <!--break-->
 ### 4M 2010

 ![4M2010](/images/4m-logotight_web.png)
-Following the distribution of the [Call for Papers,](/contents/1st-Call-Papers.html) the [submission site](/conference/2010/Submission%20Guidelines.html) for 4M2010 is now **OPEN** and will remain so until the deadline on 19th March 2010.
+Following the distribution of the [Call for Papers,](/content/1st-Call-Papers.html) the [submission site](/conference/2010/Submission%20Guidelines.html) for 4M2010 is now **OPEN** and will remain so until the deadline on 19th March 2010.
+The 4M Association looks forward to welcoming you to a stimulating, informative and enjoyable [4M2010 Conference](/conference/2010/index.html) that will feature the following [invited speakers](/content/Invited-Speakers/1st-Call-Papers.html) the [submission site](/conference/2010/Submission%20Guidelines.html) for 4M2010 is now **OPEN** and will remain so until the deadline on 19th March 2010.
 The 4M Association looks forward to welcoming you to a stimulating, informative and enjoyable [4M2010 Conference](/conference/2010/index.html) that will feature the following [invited speakers](/content/Invited-Speakers.html).  .html

 * Eric Baer, Cleveland Case Reserve University, USA
 * Phil Coates, Bradford University, UK